odpi/egeria-docs/site/snippets/tasks/task-creating-configuration-documents.md

 The next command to configure the server is to enable the [Open Metadata Access Services (OMASs)](/services/omas).
 These are specialized open metadata and governance services.

-It is possible to activate each OMAS individually, but the the sake of this exercise we are going to activate them all using this command (request **5.** in Postman).
+It is possible to activate each OMAS individually, but for the sake of this exercise we are going to activate them all using this command (request **5.** in Postman).

 ```
 GET https://localhost:9443/open-metadata/admin-services/users/garygeeke/servers/myMetadataServer/access-services/no-topics
 ```

 The OMASs provide both REST APIs and notifications.
-The `no-topics` part of the command turns off the notifications so we don't need to set up Apache Kafka for this exercise.
+The `no-topics` part of the command turns off the notifications, so we don't need to set up Apache Kafka for this exercise.

 The final command requests that an [Open Metadata Archive](/concepts/open-metadata-archive) is loaded to provide some sample metadata.
-The name of the open metadata archive file (`content-packs/SimpleDataCatalog.json`) is sent in the request body.
+The name of the open metadata archive file (`content-packs/SimpleCatalog.json`) is sent in the request body.

 ```
 GET https://localhost:9443/open-metadata/admin-services/users/garygeeke/servers/myMetadataServer/open-metadata-archives/file